-ymptom Suggested action icroprocessor problems The server emits a continuous The startup (boot) microprocessor is not working properly.
+Symptom Suggested action Microprocessor problems The server emits a continuous The startup (boot) microprocessor is not working properly. tone during POST.
 Verify that the startup microprocessor is seated properly.
 If it is, replace the startup microprocessor.
-If the problem remains, call for service. onitor problems - Some IBM monitors have their own self-tests.
+If the problem remains, call for service.
+Monitor problems Testing the monitor.
+Some IBM monitors have their own self-tests.
 If you suspect a problem with your monitor, see the information that comes with the monitor for adjusting and testing instructions.
-If you still cannot find the problem, call for service. he screen is blank.
+If you still cannot find the problem, call for service.
+The screen is blank.
 Verify that: The server power cord is plugged into the server and a working electrical outlet.
 The monitor cables are connected properly.
 The monitor is turned on and the Brightness and Contrast controls are adjusted correctly.
 If the servers are C2T chained together, verify that: The C2T chain cables are securely connected to the servers.
 The C2T breakout cable is connected properly.
 A server that is turned on is selected.
 Important: In some memory configurations, the 3-3-3 beep code might sound during POST followed by a blank monitor screen.
 If this occurs and the Boot Fail Count feature in the Start Options of the Configuration/Setup Utility program is set to Enabled (its default setting), you must restart the server three times to force the system BIOS to reset the CMOS values to the default configuration (memory connector or bank of connectors enabled).
-If you have verified these items and the screen remains blank, call for service. nly the cursor appears.
-Call for service. rn on the server but goes ank when you start some oplication programs.
+If you have verified these items and the screen remains blank, call for service.
+Only the cursor appears.
+Call for service.
+The monitor works when you turn on the server but goes blank when you start some application programs.
 Verify that: The primary monitor cable is connected to the C2T device breakout cable.
 You installed the necessary device drivers for the applications.
-If you have verified these items and the screen remains blank, call for service. ne monitor works when you rn on the server but goes ank when you start some oplication programs.
-The primary monitor cable is connected to the C2T device breakout cal You installed the necessary device drivers for the applications.
+If you have verified these items and the screen remains blank, call for service.